 7. Stargazer Lily

-Grows in partial shade, it looks like gazing at stars in night.
-All lilies are aromatic but this hybrid variety is most fragrant in all.
+Grows in partial shade, it looks like gazing at stars in the night.
+All lilies are aromatic, but this hybrid variety is most fragrant in all.
 Its sensual and slightly spicy scent is addictive to fall in love with.

 It comes in many varieties that thrive everywhere, a very popular flower among those who love fragrant plants.
-Honeysuckle vine can reach a good height (upto 40 feet), loves warm environment.
+Honeysuckle vine can reach a good height (up to 40 feet), loves the warm environment.
 Its cluster of tiny flowers erupts inviting fruity smell like vanilla & honey that always be noticed.

 Whether it’s a night blooming jasmine or queen of the night or poet’s jasmine or any other variety, it’s true that Jasmines are the most fragrant flowers in the world.
-Overpowering perfume that so many people dislike them, its fragrance can be smelt from far beyond it. *Jasmine’s fragrance oil used in aromatherapy.
+An overpowering perfume that so many people dislike them, the fragrance can be smelt from far beyond it. *Jasmine’s fragrance oil used in aromatherapy.

 Our winner, almost 30% gardeners voted for Gardenia.
 There are three reasons for it:

 - It grows everywhere, in cold or in tropics.

 - Its big milky white flowers like flap of petals in roses looks so beautiful and their magical odor, which is not as overpowering as jasmine.